John Shute of PufCreativ is an established Colorado cannabis marketer whose Jersey roots have led him back to the Garden State.

 “Let’s get prisoners out of prison, let’s make sure the quality of the plant still there, let’s make sure we’re sustainable, let’s make sure social equity is a factor, make sure justice is a factor,” he said.

 “It’s like our obligation to make sure we influence other individuals to do good and show that we can do good as well,” Shute said.

-They recently spearheaded the “Cannabis Creative Movement,” which will develop and distribute guidebooks to increase awareness of social issues while raising money to address them.
+They recently spearheaded the “Cannabis Creative Movement.”
+It will develop and distribute guidebooks to increase awareness of social issues while raising money to address them.

 “Women often face increased stigmas where cannabis use is concerned, even as legalization grows in acceptance,” Shute said.

-Produced in collaboration with CannaCurious Magazine, “the CannaCurious Women’s Guide” is being co-sponsored by the Lupus Howse Foundation, a nonprofit that helps women with lupus.
+Produced in collaboration with CannaCurious Magazine, “the CannaCurious Women’s Guide” is also being co-sponsored by the Lupus Howse Foundation.
+They are a nonprofit that helps women with lupus.

-Cannabis use has been found to help lupus symptoms such as chronic pain, anxiety, exercise recovery, stress relief, fatigue, inflammation, insomnia, and more.
+Cannabis helps lupus symptoms such as chronic pain, anxiety, exercise recovery, stress relief, fatigue, inflammation, insomnia, and more.